-Caterpillar is following the development of renewable and alternative fuels and the respective fuel specifications in order to ensure successful application of these fuels in the engines.
+Cat is following the development of renewable and alternative fuels and the respective fuel specifications to ensure successful application of these fuels in the engines.
 Information and guidelines will be published as the production of these fuels becomes established.

 Aftermarket Fuel Additives